Walton County License Hearing Guide

 What It Is

-- Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the arresting officer had probable cause to arrest you for DUI and whether the proper procedures were followed in administering any chemical tests.
+- Decide if license suspension is warranted: The purpose of the hearing is to determine whether the arresting officer had probable cause to arrest you for DUI and whether the proper procedures were followed during the arrest and testing process.

-- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence," meaning it is more likely than not that the suspension is warranted.
-In a criminal trial, the prosecution must prove your guilt "beyond a reasonable doubt."
+- Lower burden of proof than criminal trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted, while in a criminal trial, the prosecution must prove guilt beyond a reasonable doubt.

 How to Prepare